skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+- to address the idea that practice-research's place is an epistemic place (and not to stay within realm of techne). to know something differently. to know-that. this is not to reduce or displace know-how or craft. ties to Rheinberger and building epistemic things.
+- but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) except through direct experience (ref from obsidian) be an epistemic thing?
+And if not, what kind of _thing_ is it?
+- some kind of line between what is observable and standpoint epistemology

 **Noë writes that in art and philosophy "there aren’t breakthroughs or discoveries or results or findings in these fields, certainly not ones that invalidate or cancel out earlier ones or preclude future ones."[@noe_strange_2015 Chapter 11, n.p.]
 Rather, what we have is more about change, history and evolution; "moves in an important conversation"[@noe_strange_2015 Chapter 11, n.p.] that keep that conversation alive and open.
 Art and philosophy do not produce "stand-alone nuggets of truth"[@noe_strange_2015 Chapter 11, n.p.] but are akin to a score which we enact as much as we perceive:**

 >We start out not seeing what is there.
 But by looking and interrogating and challenging, we come to see it.
 The work challenges us to reorganize our seeing, our expectations, and our thinking.
 The work of art, like that of philosophy, is the reorganization of ourselves.
 And this reorganization, this work, aims also at understanding.[@noe_strange_2015 Chapter 11, n.p.]